rclee33/lee-assessment/content.md

 ## Overview

-This is a technical writing and editing project as part of your interview.
+As part of your interview, you'll complete a technical writing and editing project.
+You can expect this project to take 1-2 hours.

-This project is designed to take between 1 - 2 hours.
 Please take the time to carefully review the [writing style guide](../styling-guide-snippet.md).

 ## Instructions